MicrosoftDocs/azure-reference-other/stream-analytics-query-language/join-azure-stream-analytics.md

  The second input source in the Join.
 Internally the timestamp associated with the events from this input_source is passed into the function.

 ### Return Type
  Returns the number of units in dateparts that elapsed from the timestamp of input_source1 to the timestamp of input_source2.
-Note that the returned value can be negative if the timestamp of second input_source is greater than the first.
+The returned value can be negative if the timestamp of second input_source is greater than the first.

- The maximum size of the window in all cases is 7 days.